The impact of digital supplemental education services on cognitive and social and emotional learning: evidence from Vietnam.

 Experimental Design

-About 42,000 students from approximately 195 schools face a baseline survey that assesses subjects' specific knowledge and socio-emotional characteristics.
+Not less than 42,000 students from not less than 195 schools face a baseline survey that assesses subjects' specific knowledge and socio-emotional characteristics.
 Students are randomly selected to get through supplemental online education that aims to boost socio-emotional skills.
 Before, after the intervention, we will monitor take-up and the teachers will support the students during their studies.
 The intervention ends with an end line survey.
 We pilot the online courses and other parts of intervention in the public schools.

 Experimental Design Details